dmckinstry/build25-issues/README.md

    - TBD
 x.
 Possible: At the end, go to the shared board and change a custom field on that board that doesn't exist in the lab boards - need to verify permissions, etc.
 x.
 Anything else?

+---
+Issue Hierarchy (* == manually added)
+- Build 2025 Lab 302 EPIC [in a separate project as a parent for all participating batches]
+  - [2.2-Batch*] @user uses GitHub Issues
+    - [2.1-Task*] Investigate issue basics <-- can setup a template JUST for this item
+      - Checklist: Using Issue Templates, Markdown, Labels, Milestones, Querying Issues, Verify lab automation
+      - Run automation for creating issues???  or trigger based on creation of this issue?
+    - [2.2-Task] Add structure to Issues
+      - Checklist: Types, Hierarchy

+- [Batch] Post-build follow-up resources
+   - [No type] GitHub Issues reference material
+   - [No Type] GitHub Projects reference material
+   - [No Type] GitHub Issues & Projects automation (CLI, API)